Fully Automated 2D and 3D Convolutional Neural Networks Pipeline for Video Segmentation and Myocardial Infarction Detection in Echocardiography: Related Work

 \section{Related Work}

-Multiple image-processing based models that aim to evaluate the myocardial motion to detect cardiovascular deficiencies have been produced over the last few decades.
+Cardiac imaging technologies have been evolving during the last few decades into more advanced machines that generate complex and detailed data, such as real-time videos of the hearts’ chambers and valves, which have inspired scientists along with cardiologists to develop newer methods that aim to detect and assess cardiac deficiencies based on evaluating these data.
+Therefore, multiple techniques, which have been produced over the years to detect cardiac diseases by evaluating the myocardial motion, are based either on signal-processing, chemical-processing, image-processing or, more recently, video-processing.

 In \cite{dlv}, a contour-based technique for detecting wall motion abnormality by analyzing the temporal pattern of normalized wall thickening was proposed.
-Epicardium and endocardium zones were manually extracted from 14 images representing real-life patients.
-Subsequently, AHA 17-segment model was used to detect regional wall changes in wall thickening with 88\% of accuracy.
-In \cite{quant}, existing quantitative approaches were applied and tested to identify regional LV abnormalities in patients with MI and wall motion abnormalities.
-A dataset of 4 different 2D echocardiography views and coronary angiography was used to calculate the deviations of the contractions of the regional segments of the LV wall.
-An abnormal segment was identified when its deviation value is inferior to the mean contraction estimated over 10 normal subjects.
-All the quantitative approaches that were evaluated achieved above 76\% of accuracy.
+Epicardium and endocardium zones were manually extracted by segmenting images representing 27 real-life patients.
+Subsequently, AHA 17-segment model was used to evaluate regional wall changes in normalized wall thickness followed by a Naïve Bayes classifier.
+Although the model achieved 100\% true-negative, it only obtained 70\% true-positive for apical 4-chamber (A4C) view, which means that the model does not predict the cardiac disease when it happens 30\% of the time.
+Moreover, manual preprocessing is time-consuming, subject to human error and relies on human expertise to perform the segmentation task properly, which may affect the accuracy and the quality of the results.